-(Pocket-lint) - The next-generation console war is spinning up into full action - the next generation of major games consoles is almost upon us, in the form of the PlayStation 5 and Xbox Series S and Series X.
+(Pocket-lint) - The next generation of games consoles is upon us, in the form of the PlayStation 5 and Xbox Series S and Series X.

-If you're thinking of getting rid of discs and going all-digital, you might be wondering which new console would suit you best.
-We've got you covered, with this detailed comparison of the Xbox Series S and the PlayStation 5, plus its Digital Edition.
+So if you're thinking of getting rid of discs and going all-digital, you might be wondering which new console would suit you best.
+We've got you covered, with this detailed comparison of the cheaper Xbox Series S and the PlayStation 5, plus its Digital Edition.

-Theses are two mightily divisive consoles, and no mistake.
+These are two mightily divisive consoles and no mistake.

 It's a tall console, with those flaring edges tapering, leaving the bottom of the console looking thinner than the top.
 Frankly, we like it - it might not be subtle, but it certainly stands out from the crowd of recent consoles that are a bit like boring black boxes.